What is On-page SEO?

 Site Structure, what is it?

 Your site structure is essential to the search engine as well as how people use your website.
-If the site structure is hard for search engines to decipher, your page may not be indexed.
-Keep it simple to follow.
+If the site structure is complicated for search engines to decipher, your page may not be indexed.
+So please keep it simple to follow.

 Are my webpages crawlable